AtharvaDevCode/QuoteGenerator/README.md

 # 🧠 Random Quote Generator

 A simple and elegant web app that displays random inspirational quotes at the click of a button.
-Built with HTML, CSS, and JavaScript — powered by the [ZenQuotes API](https://zenquotes.io/).
+Built with HTML, CSS, and JavaScript using [ZenQuotes API](https://zenquotes.io/).

 ---